 Forecasting the future of the economy is very difficult, due not only to the issues discussed above, but also to the occurrence of economic shocks, i.e., unpredictable events such as the September 11 attacks or Superstorm Sandy.
 Predicting business cycle turning points is a particularly difficult challenge for forecasters since the model coefficients on which future predictions are based are fixed at values that summarize the entire history of the data.
 For example, at the end of 2000, DOB predicted that the economy would experience a significant slowdown for the following year.
 However, we could not predict the events of September 11.
 On the other hand, we projected that the impact of September 11 would be less severe but longer lasting than it turned out to be.
-Here we select a few key economic variables and compare our one-year-ahead annual forecast to the initial BEA and BLS estimates.
-For comparison purposes, we also include the Blue Chip forecast where available.
+Here we select a few key economic variables and compare our one-year-ahead annual forecast to the initial BEA and BLS estimates.5 For comparison purposes, we also include the Blue Chip forecast where available.

-As Figures 1 through Figure 4 indicate, when the economy is on a steady growth path, the forecast errors tend to be smaller than when the economy is actually changing direction.
+As Figure 1 through Figure 4 indicate, when the economy is on a steady growth path, the forecast errors tend to be smaller than when the economy is actually changing direction.
 For both real U.S. GDP and inflation, DOB's forecast has tended to be very similar to the Blue Chip Consensus forecast.
 Like the Blue Chip consensus forecast, DOB overestimated the strength of real U.S. GDP during the 2001 recession, but underestimated strength of the economy coming out.
 There was a similar tendency to overestimate 2009 growth in real U.S. GDP, employment, and income in the wake of the 2007-2008 financial crisis.
-In contrast, because of the unusually long period by which the U.S. labor market recovery lagged the recovery in output, there was a tendency to over predict employment in 2002 and 2003 and income in 2003.
-There was a similar tendency to overestimate the pace of the recovery in employment and income for 2010 and 2011.
+In contrast, because of the unusually long period by which the U.S. labor market recovery lagged the recovery in output, there was a tendency to overestimate the pace of the recovery in employment and income for 2010 and 2011.
 As Figure 2 illustrates the difficulties presented by energy price volatility to forecasting inflation, particularly in recent years.